What are Progressive Lenses?

 - Have various lens powers (multifocal lenses)

-- Offer a seamless transition without lines
+- Offer a seamless transition without a noticeable line

-- You don’t need to purchase multiple pairs of glasses
+- You don’t need to purchase multiple pairs of glasses for different vision issues

 - Help you save money since you only need one pair